-The Burma Citizenship Law stripped the rights of all Rohingya, effectively making them ‘stateless’ in their own country.
+The 1982 Citizenship Law stripped the rights of most Rohingya, effectively rendering them stateless.

-Religious violence in Rakhine State leaves over two hundred Rohingya dead and close to 150,000 homeless.
+Religious violence in Rakhine State left over two hundred Rohingya dead and close to 150,000 homeless.

-A constitutional referendum gave the Myanmar government the ability to eradicate Rohingya identification cards and revoke their right to vote.
+A constitutional referendum allowed the Myanmar government to eradicate Rohingya identification cards and revoke their right to vote.

-Assaults on border guards and Myanmar officials in Rakhine State led to nine police officers killed.
+Assaults on border guards and Myanmar officials in the Rakhine State left nine police officers killed.
 A military crackdown ensued, which sent an estimated 87,000 Rohingya fleeing to Bangladesh.

-After circulating news of security officers killing innocent Muslims, raping young women and setting houses on fire; Suu Kyi finally broke her silence.
-Her announcement included her wanting to “…find out why this exodus is happening.”
+After circulating news of security officers killing innocent Muslims, raping young women and setting houses on fire, Suu Kyi finally broke her silence.
+She stated she wanted to “…find out why this exodus is happening.”
 This left many disappointed by her leadership.

 The Myanmar government announces that approximately 200 Muslim villages situated in Rakhine have been abandoned.
 The UN Secretary-General calls the crisis “the world’s fastest developing refugee emergency and a … human rights nightmare.”